Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Materials and Methods

 \subsection{Simulations}

 To simulate the structural dynamics of the DNA nanostructures, we use the oxDNA coarse-grained model.
 Specifically, we used oxDNA$2$ \cite{snodin2015introducing} implemented on GPU \cite{rovigatti2015comparison, poppleton2023oxdna}.
 The time-step used for all simulations was 15 fs, as previously used for origami characterization \cite{wong2022characterizing}.
 Simulations were performed at 293.15 K and 1 M salt concentration with averaged stacking and hydrogen bonding strength unless otherwise specified.
 An Anderson-like thermostat was used for temperature coupling and the salt concentration is modeled using the Debye-H\"uckel potential.
 A diffusion coefficient of 2.5 in simulation units was used, enabling us to sample longer timescales.
 The starting configurations were prepared by the oxView tool \cite{poppleton2020design,bohlin2022design}, where we extended a specified number of staple strands to the $5'$ end of the $2$D rectangular origami tile.
 Umbrella sampling \cite{torrie1974monte, torrie1977nonphysical} was then used to compute all of the free energy profiles in this study.
 Adopting the approach from Ref.~\cite{wong2022characterizing}, we introduced a biasing harmonic potential $V_{\rm bias} = \frac{k}{2} (R_{\rm ee} - R_0^{w_i} )^2$, where $R_{\rm ee}$ is the distance between the centers of mass of the edges of the DNA origami, and $R_0^{w_i}$ is a variable that is selected for a particular simulation window.
 For each studied system, we simulated multiple independent windows, where a window is a standalone simulation that was run for $20$ million simulation steps.
 For each window $w_i$, we set a different value of $R_0^{w_i}$, ranging from $0.62$ to $62$ nm using $100$ simulation windows with the increment between each window being $0.62$ nm.
 The maximum order parameter value was $62$ nm, was chosen because the average $R_{\rm ee}$ of the rectangular structure when forced to be flat using a repulsion plane external potential was calculated to be about $60$ nm, and we aimed to profile the structure slightly beyond flat leading to our choice of $62$ nm as the maximum value.
 The minimum value of $0.62$ was picked as a result of our decision to use $100$ simulation windows, where $100$ windows starting at $62$ nm decreased by $0.62$ nm over our windows leads to a minimum value of $0.62$ nm.
 We chose $100$ simulation windows and the biasing harmonic potential with a spring constant $k = 11.418$ pN/nm to guarantee sufficient overlap between neighboring windows.
-The $R_{\rm ee}$ was fit to the angle between the center of the rectangle and the ends using polynomial fitting Supp.~Mat.~(Fig S2).
+The $R_{\rm ee}$ was fit to the angle between the center of the rectangle and the ends using polynomial fitting (Supp.~Mat.~Fig.~S9).
+Furthermore, we computed free energy profiles of structures with the overhang extensions on the interior of the curvature (Supp.~Mat.~Fig.~S10).
+The free-energy profiles which quantified the end to end distance of the rectangles where the overhangs were on the interior of the curvature (Supp.~Mat.~Fig.~S10) were setup manually in oxView by manipulating the nucleotides, and then relaxed using Monte Carlo sampling while applying external potentials to enforce all native hydrogen bonds and maintain the forced inverse curvature.
+The spring constant of the umbrella simulations were $k = 114.18$ pN/nm to enforce the highly unfavorable curvature.